The games in the series are:

 - Futari is particularly infamous for its difficulty on Ultra.

-- Noblewoman's Laugh: Larsa does this a lot.
+- Noblewoman's Laugh: Larsa does this a lot."OH HO HO HO HO HO HO HO!"

-- Non-Indicative Difficulty: God mode in Futari Black Label is actually easier than 1.5's Ultra; it has slightly less bullets and significantly more slowdown.
+- God Mode in Futari Black Label is actually easier than 1.5's Ultra; it has slightly less bullets and significantly more slowdown.
+And Larsa gains a legitimate True Final Boss form much easier than her original fight in the Ultra Difficulty.
+Despite God mode being easier bulletwise, God mode has a stricter requirement for its TLB of "no deaths".

 - 1-Up: In Mushihime-sama, completely destroying a certain region of the giant creature in stage 3 reveals a 1-up item.
 In Futari, it is uncovered in stage 5 by destroying a particular building, and there appears to be no other prerequisite for it, but it appears in a part of the stage that scrolls down, so you have to get it before it scrolls off the top of the screen, which isn't exactly the safest region on the screen.